 The same trend can be observed with the iPod line.
 Not 4 months after the merging of the iPod and iPhoto lines, they release a video enabled iPod for the same price, and only 2 months after the color screen nano which replaced the mini.
 Again more functions for the same or lower price.
 While all these advancements in products are welcome they are coming at such a rapid pace that it is difficult for customers to keep up, and often customers feel they are being ripped off.

 Not to say that everything Apple is doing is bad.
 In fact they are likely the most innovative company in the computing industry today.
 They were the first to bring us a portable, easy to use and integrated video solution.
 While the iPod with video support may not have the largest screen available, it is not the worst either.
 Incorporating content from ABC and Disney through the new iTunes software, with a video enabled iPod makes a great portable personal solution for all your audio and video needs.
-In the instance of the iMac G5 the front row feature, paired with 17 or 20 inch displays makes a great tv replacement.
+In the instance of the iMac G5 the front row feature, paired with 17 or 20 inch displays makes a great tv replacement, all you will need is some streaming or cable option.
 It would not surprise me to see dorm rooms across the country fill up with new iMac’s.
 Near on demand content, large screen and a remote function all on your computer in an slim out of the box configuration is likely the most appealing feature of the new system.